Agriculture is the process of producing food and other products by growing plants and raising animals. It's also called farming.

 To accomplish its task, the USDA has 29 agencies and offices.
 Its 100,000 employees work at 4,500 locations.
 USDA provides research, animal and plant inspections, and nutrition guidelines.

-The government only subsidizes five crops: corn, soybeans, wheat, cotton, and rice.
+The government subsidizes just five crops: corn, soybeans, wheat, cotton, and rice.
 There are smaller subsidies for peanuts, sorghum, and mohair.
-Producers of meat, fruits, and vegetables can only benefit from crop insurance and disaster relief.
+Producers of meat, fruits, and vegetables can benefit only from crop insurance and disaster relief.

 The USDA offers resources to farmers affected by the opioid crisis.
-A 2017 survey found that 74% of farmers have been directly impacted.
+A 2017 survey found that 74% of farmers have been directly affected.

 - The Supplemental Nutrition Assistance Program provides subsidies to purchase food for low-income families.

-- The Supplemental Nutrition Program for Women, Infants, and Children provide food to over half of all U.S. infants.
+- The Supplemental Nutrition Program for Women, Infants, and Children provide food to more than half of all U.S. infants.

 - In fiscal year 2018, the National School Lunch Program served 4.8 billion free or reduced-price lunches to eligible children.